Seticon2008/bank-manager/README.md

 	charge, or remove an existing charge (entering -128)

 SETUP:
-Place directory in file system like so: C:\programs\camino Put *.bat files anywhere desired and execute or compile and run a driver class from command prompt -bankviewer.bat: use to simply view accounts, transactions, etc. (BankInterface.java) -bankmanager.bat: use to add or remove accounts, transactions, etc. (BankOpInterface.java)
+1. Place directory in file system like so: C:\programs\camino
+2. Put *.bat files anywhere desired and execute or compile and run a driver class from command prompt bankviewer.bat: use to simply view accounts, transactions, etc. (BankInterface.java) bankmanager.bat: use to add or remove accounts, transactions, etc. (BankOpInterface.java)

 Also:
 simbolos directory contains headers you can use for different banks